MicrosoftDocs/azure-docs/articles/databox/data-box-customer-managed-encryption-key-portal.md

 ## Enable keys

-Configuring customer managed key for your Azure Data Box is optional.
+Configuring customer-managed key for your Azure Data Box is optional.
 By default, Data Box uses a Microsoft managed key to protect your BitLocker key.
-To enable customer managed keys in the Azure portal, follow these steps:
+To enable customer-managed keys in the Azure portal, follow these steps:

 1. Go to the **Overview** blade for your Data Box order.